TheSpikyHedgehog/Avera-Math-English-Learning-App/README.md

      </p>

 ***<p style="text-align: center;"> Welcome!
 Please read this before using this product. </p>***

+> **Note: This project is not fully done yet.
+It will receive more updates in the future**
 # Features

 ### **<p style="font-size:20px"> Math </p>**